 This could be a utilitarian argument as to why “aboard” is the most popular word among all the others being discussed in this post.

-The adverb “aboard” is mostly used to modify a verb too.
+The adverb “aboard” is mostly used to modify a verb too, and it is often found at the end of the sentence or the greeting itself.

 Example:

-As mentioned, “aboard” may also be used as a preposition in sentences, and hence, we must see a nominal word or a noun phrase after it to represent this contention.
+As mentioned, “aboard” may also be used as a preposition in sentences, and hence, we must see a nominal word or a noun phrase after it.

-“Aboard” and the noun phrase succeeding it is also called a prepositional phrase whose job is to locate the verb.
+“Aboard” and the noun phrase succeeding is a prepositional phrase whose job is to locate the verb.

 Example: